victor-ferrer/exponentile-solver/README.md

 - Have some Github action that postes the results of such benchmarks.

 # Current status
-- Basic Board model Poc implemented: Swap operation + test
+- Basic Board model Poc implemented: Swap operation + test.
+- Added basic CI that run the tests.
-- Basic UI: Board layout + swap operation
+- Basic UI: Board layout + swap operation:

 ![Current Board status](./docs/ui_board.PNG)

+As you can see there are some issues with the colouring, maybe I will have to use a black and white schema.